0xAdnanH/inspect-private-variables/README.md

 ### cloning the repository

-Alternatively you can also clone the repository and install its dependencies to start using the smart contracts.
+Alternatively you can clone the repository and install its dependencies to start using the smart contracts.

 ```bash
 $ git clone https://github.com/0xAdnanH/inspect-private-variables.git